Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 To use our new `Preloader` component, we have to edit `src/App.js`.
 Let's start by removing the defaults that came with `create-react-app` and importing our `Preloader` component.

-{crop-start: 5, crop-end: 35, format: javascript}
+{crop-start: 5, crop-end: 35, format: javascript, line-numbers: false}
 ![Revamp App.js](code_samples/es6v2/App.js)

 We removed the logo and style imports, added an import for `Preloader`, and gutted everything out of the `App` class.
 It's a great starting point for a default app, but it's served its purpose.

 Let's define a default `state` and a `render` method that uses our `Preloader` component when there's no data.

-{crop-start: 40, crop-end: 62, format: javascript}
+{crop-start: 40, crop-end: 62, format: javascript, line-numbers: false}
 ![Render the preloader](code_samples/es6v2/App.js)

 With modern ES6+ classes, we can define properties directly in the class without going through the constructor method.
 This makes our code cleaner and easier to read.